idekerlab/networkheatdiffusion/README.rst

 -------------

-A Python package that finds network network neighborhoods in a larger network relevant to an initial set of nodes of interest.
+Finds network network neighborhoods in a larger network relevant to an initial set of nodes of interest.
 It works by propagating the node set across the network in a process analogous to heat diffusing across a conductive medium.
 A typical application would be discovering network mechanisms from hits in a screen or differential expression analysis.
-More generally this service is applicable for paring a larger network to a smaller, more manageable one based on known nodes of interest.
+More generally this package is applicable for parsing a larger network to a smaller, more manageable one based on known nodes of interest.

 This code was extracted from